marmelab/react-admin/docs/Architecture.md

 ]
 ```

-React-admin comes with [more than 50 data providers](./DataProviderList.md) for various backends, including REST, GraphQL, Firebase, Django REST Framework, API Platform, etc. And if these providers don't work for your API, you can easily [develop a custom one](./DataProviderWriting.md).
+React-admin comes with [more than 50 data providers](./DataProviderList.md) for various backends, including REST, GraphQL, Firebase, Django REST Framework, API Platform, and more.
+If these providers do not suit your API, you have the flexibility to [develop a custom provider](./DataProviderWriting.md).

-This explains why react-admin components don't call `fetch` or `axios` directly.
+This approach is why react-admin components do not call `fetch` or `axios` directly.
 Instead, they rely on the data provider to fetch data from the API.
-Your own components should do the same, and use the [data provider hooks](./Actions.md), like [`useGetList`](./useGetList.md):
+Similarly, it is recommended that your custom components follow the same pattern and utilize [data provider hooks](./Actions.md), such as [`useGetList`](./useGetList.md):

 ```jsx
 import { useGetList } from 'react-admin';